LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/loops/exercises.rst

         you replace 50 or 20 with other numbers).

 #.
 Initialize two variables to hold the string “LaunchCode” and the array [1, 5, ‘LC101’, ‘blue’, 42], then construct ``for`` loops to accomplish the following tasks:
     | a.
-Print each element of the array to a new line,
+Print each element of the array to a new line.
     | b.
-Print each character of the string - in reverse order - to a new line,
+Print each character of the string - in reverse order - to a new line.

 #.
 Construct a ``for`` loop that sorts the array [2, 3, 13, 18, -5, 38, -10, 11, 0, 104] into two new arrays:
     | a.
 One array contains the even numbers, and the other holds the odds.